 Kishwauketoe is administered and cared for by its board of directors, officers, Staff, interns and a wonderful group of volunteers.

-- Donald Skalla
+- Donald Skalla, Chairman

-- Jim Killian
+- Jim Killian, Vice Chairman

 - Brenda Hausner

-- Peg Pollitt, Treasurer, Secretary
+- Peg Pollitt, President and Treasurer

 The Public is Welcome!